Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Sign-Up Bonus

-FanDuel was one of the original DFS sites with DraftKings when it launched football salary cap contests in 2009.
+FanDuel was one of the original DFS platforms with DraftKings when it launched football salary cap contests in 2009.
+It's still widely regarded as one of the top DFS sites in the U.S.

 Traditional salary cap contests are still the bread and butter of FanDuel DFS.
 They allow you to select a lineup of players competing that day or week while staying under the salary cap.
 You play against a pool of other players and the top performers win money.